NIDDK T-35 Training Grant FAQs

 What is provided by the T-35 training grant?

-The training grant funds the student stipend and provides additional funds that can support presenting results at a scientific meeting.
+The NIDDK T-35 funds the student stipend and provides additional funds that can support presenting results at a scientific meeting.

 Who is eligible?

 Any student presently enrolled in an accredited U.S. medical school.

 Can I apply if I am enrolled at UT Southwestern?